L1L7Y/QR-Gen/README.md

 ### QR-Gen
 #### Generate all things you want into QRcode.
-It's a small python program that I've created.
+It's a small python program that I've created as python begginer.
+So don't mind my code if it look so stupid.

 It can do: